dotnet/api-docs-sync/README.md

 Assumptions for the example in the instructions:

 - Your source code project is dotnet/runtime.
-    - _But it can be any project that generates xml documentation, like WPF or WinForms._
+    - _But it can be any project that generates xml documentation, like WPF, WinForms or WCF._
 - Your docs project is dotnet/dotnet-api-docs.
-    - _But it can be any documentation project that contains xmls, like AspNetApiDocs._
+    - _But it can be any other documentation project that contains xmls, like dotnet/AspNetApiDocs._
 - The location of your github projects is the D:\ drive.
-    - _Your clones can be in any other folder ._
+    - _Your git clones can be in any other folder ._
 - You want to port comments from the System.IO.FileSystem assembly.
-    - _It can be any namespace or group of namespaces._
+    - _It can be any combination of assemblies or namespaces._

 Steps: